ashishk1906/hotfix-ui/Files/ui-agent-creation-guide.md

 ## Purpose

-This guide is for creating the UI agent for Hotfix / CHF Jobs.
+This guide is for creating a simple UI agent for Hotfix / CHF Jobs.

-The UI should focus only on **Jobs**.
+The first version should focus only on managing jobs.

-The main purpose of the UI is to help the release engineer manage hotfix jobs from creation to closure.
+The UI should help a release engineer create a hotfix job, track its current state, handle blockers, and close it.

-## Source Of Truth

-The UI agent must use the Hotfix Jobs file as the source of truth for fields and columns.

-If the Hotfix Jobs file has a column, the UI should respect it.

-If a field is not part of the Hotfix Jobs flow, do not add it unless it is required for job execution.

-The UI should be built around the job record, not around a generic dashboard.

-## What A Job Represents
+## Main Idea

+The main object in the UI is a **Job**.

 A Job represents one HotFix or CHF request.